uni-bremen-agst/SEE/Server/README.md

 The Code Cities are stored in the `Assets/StreamingAssets/Multiplayer/` directory.

+**Heads up:** The `Multiplayer` directory will get cleared if you connect to a server.
+Keep that in mind while you prepare your Code Cities for upload!

 Prepare your Code Cities depending on their type in the respective subdirectories:

 - `SEECity`